tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 clip.write_videofile(video_output_path, codec='libx264')
 ```

+The resulting video demonstrates how SAM2 maintains distinct object tracking throughout the video duration:

 {{< youtube 3IbUXK2mydY >}}

 Note how the occlusion of the person masked in green by the person masked in orange does not cause the loss of